 Life in London

-Music is part of London’s very DNA: the clubs, pubs, bedrooms, and even the streets themselves.
-From The Rolling Stones of the 60s, Sex Pistols and punk in the 70s to today’s thriving grime and rap scenes with Stormzy and Mercury Prize winner, Dave, London caters to everyone’s tastes.
+Music is part of London’s DNA: in the clubs, pubs, venues, and even the streets.
+From the Swinging ’60s, Sex Pistols and the punk movement of the 1970s and 80s, to today’s thriving grime and rap scenes with Mercury Prize winners Little Simz and Dave, London caters to everyone’s tastes.

-London is an unrivalled environment in which to experience other cultures, in everything from fashion to food to film.
-Few other places in the world can rival London’s ability to travel a few stops on the Underground but change your surroundings completely.
+In London, you’ll be able to experience other cultures in everything from fashion to food to film.
+Few other places can rival London’s ability to travel a few stops on the Underground but change your surroundings completely.

-It’s often remarked that London is more a collection of villages than a coherent city; a collision of different communities.
-Spend any amount of time within the vibrancy of Brixton or the counterculture of Hackney and it’s incredible to realise that you’re just a few miles away from the glass towers and suits of Canary Wharf or townhouses and mansions of Kensington.
-But best of all is when all these varied peoples come together, hemmed in and sharing each other’s presence as the house lights dim at Brixton Academy or XOYO.
+London is often seen as more of a collection of villages than a coherent city, a collision of different communities.
+Spend any amount of time in Brixton’s electric atmosphere or the charm of Dalston, and it’s incredible to realise that you’re just a few miles away from the glass towers of Canary Wharf or townhouses of Kensington.
+But best of all is when all these varied people come together and share each other’s passion as the house lights dim at Camden Koko or Amazing Grace.

 But, don’t just take our word for it.
 Hear from Anika, our Vocals, Professional Musicianship student, and her three tips for living in London.

-When it comes to music in the capital city, anything goes.
-It doesn’t matter if you’re a hip hop head, a jazz fiend or an all-out tech metal fan, this City’s inclusive music scene literally has something for everyone.
+When it comes to music in the capital, anything goes.
+It doesn’t matter if you’re a hip-hop head, a jazz fiend, or an all-out tech metal fan.
+This city has something for everyone.

-With a legendary club scene, intimate acoustic showcases, late-night jam sessions and a kaleidoscopic range of gigs happening all over London on any given night, you can be sure to find a musical fix to suit your tastes.
-Try Soho for the 100 Club or Camden for The Jazz Café, Camden Assembly, The Dublin Castle, KOKO and Dingwalls.
+With a legendary club scene, intimate acoustic showcases, late-night jam sessions, and a kaleidoscopic range of gigs happening all over London on any given night, you can be sure to find a musical fix to suit your tastes.
+Try Soho’s 100 Club, The Jazz Café, Old Blue Last, or Camden Assembly.
+The Colour Factory in Hackney Wick always has something good on, not to mention Fabric, Unit 58 and The Pickle Factory.
+Failing that, Steam Down at Peckham Levels is a legendary jazz jam spot, running to the early hours.
 These are all must-visit places.
+Talking of jazz, Ronnie Scott’s is a world-renowned jazz club which you simply must visit.
+Some of their nights can get quite expensive, but others are more affordable, so check before you go.

 London Music Festivals

-Not only do these provide a wealth of work experience, networking and performance opportunities for students and alumni, but they also pull big-name artists into the City each year, further fuelling its thriving music scene.
+These provide a wealth of work experience, networking and performance opportunities for students and graduates, and they pull big-name artists into the city each year, further fuelling its thriving music scene.

-A few of our student’s favourite places include Farmacy Kitchen in Westbourne Grove, Purezza in Camden, Phở and Pizzeria Santa Maria, which is just a short hop away from our campus in Fulham.
+You’re spoilt for choice when it comes to eating and drinking in London.
+A few of our favourite places include Purezza in Camden, Phở and Pizzeria Santa Maria, are all just a short hop away from our campus in Fulham.

-Around the corner from BIMM London is Whole Foods Market, which has all manner of quick and tasty options to suit any dietary requirements.
-And of course, our college even has its very own cafe, so you can grab a quick bite to eat between lectures without even leaving home turf.
+Around the corner from BIMM London is the Pret, Sainsbury’s, Pho and many more options to pick from to suit any dietary requirements.
+And, of course, our college even has its own cafe, so you can grab a bite to eat between lectures without leaving home turf.

 London is known for offering a plethora of options when it comes to the bustling world of retail.

-Places like Oxford Street, Shepherd’s Bush and Stratford offer quintessential tourist shopping locations such as the Westfield shopping mall, which is one of the largest in Europe.
+Places like Oxford Street, Shepherd’s Bush and Stratford offer quintessential tourist shopping locations, such as the Westfield shopping mall, one of Europe’s largest.
+If it’s vintage clothes that you’re after, head to Brick Lane or Deptford Market or one of the thousands of charity shops in London.

-Music retailers can be found throughout the City, with large and independent instrument shops being easy to find in places like the famed tin pan alley, Denmark Street and a wealth of vinyl shops at your fingertips.
+Music retailers can be found throughout the city, with large and independent instrument shops being easy to find in places like the famed Tin Pan Alley, Denmark Street, and a wealth of vinyl shops at your fingertips.
+Try VDS, Honest Jon’s and Flashback Records for well-rounded stores covering many genres, or Rise Above and Crypt of the Wizard for all your metal needs.
 With so many options available, a quick search online should reveal the best place to get your local music fix.

-For those looking for a break from the busy streets and urban lifestyle of London town, there are lots of green spaces to escape to, many of which are just a short hop away on the tube.
-Just around the corner from the college, you’ll find Eel Brook Common, Normand Park and South Park, Fulham.
+For those looking for a break from the busy streets of London town, there are lots of green spaces to escape to, many of which are just a short hop away on the tube.
+Around the corner from the college, you’ll find Eel Brook Common, Normand Park and South Park, Fulham.

-Whilst further afield you can easily find green escapes in the form of Battersea Park, Hyde Park and Holland Park with its Japanese Kyoto Garden.
-And to the South East, the beautifully picturesque Richmond Park, which is famously home to hundreds of deer!
+Whilst further afield, you can easily escape to Battersea Park, Hyde Park and Holland Park with its Japanese Kyoto Garden.
+And to the south west, there’s the beautifully picturesque Richmond Park, which is famously home to hundreds of deer.
+North is the iconic Hampstead Heath, Highgate Wood or Waterlow Park, all beautiful in their own ways.

-It’s easy to forget that there’s stunning countryside just a short train or car journey on London’s outskirts, such as the Surrey Hills (an area of outstanding natural beauty), Kent (aka the Garden Of England) and to the north, the wide-open spaces of Essex and East Anglia.
+It’s easy to forget that there’s stunning countryside just a short train or car journey on London’s outskirts, such as the Surrey Hills (an Area of Outstanding Natural Beauty), Kent (aka the Garden of England) and the wide-open spaces of Essex, East Anglia and Sussex.

 Bike